Last updated: 12.30pm, Tuesday 16 November 2021

 The national COVID-19 vaccination roll-out is happening in stages and each district health board (DHB) is managing the programme in its rohe.
+You can get vaccinated at any Alert Level.
 The vaccine is free and is available to everyone aged 12 or over, no-one has to miss out.
 The aim is to have most of the population vaccinated by the end of 2021.

 To find your nearest vaccination centres, including Kaupapa Māori Centres, go to https://karawhiua.nz/all-clinics/

 From 1 September, everybody aged 12 and over can now book their COVID-19 vaccine.
 If you are in Groups 1, 2, or 3 that were eligible for vaccination earlier in the year, don’t worry there’s no cut-off – you can book a vaccination at any time.

 For an up-to-date list of all the locations, visit: https://www.health.govt.nz/…/covid-19-contact-tracing…

 If you’ve been at a location of interest, you need to self-isolate and call Healthline on 0800 358 5453.
 This is free and you can call any time, it is open all day every day.